 - Fellow of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT)

 Many prospective fellows-in-training have already taken classes with SMI and/or DNI.
-Per ABPTRFE, the students may only request transfer credit for up to 10 hours for these courses, assuming that the courses were taken in the last 2 years.
+However, fellows-in-training may only request transfer credit for up to 10 hours for these courses, assuming that the courses were taken in the last 2 years.
 Fellows-in-training may earn credit for previously taken courses through Spinal Manipulation Institute and Dry Needling Institute by:

 - Retaking the class